 This thesis will be submitted to fulfill requirements set by the Schreyer Honors College and the Department of Architectural Engineering.
 To meet the requirements, a study of tall wood building construction will be carried out, including the sustainability of wood construction, economic feasibility, a review of current fire code research, and any other topics as deemed relevant.
-Research into current fire-safety studies for taller wood buildings will be included as well.
 A comparison will be made between 11141 Georgia Ave in Wheaton, MD and the alternative wood framed addition design.
 This work will be completed to gain professional-level understanding of the overall feasibility of tall wood buildings.
-A working structural engineer may encounter this design type at some point in the future as research displays promise for practical use of wood in taller buildings.
+A working structural engineer may soon encounter this design type as research displays promise for practical use of wood in tall buildings.